Written by Ryan McGuine //

 The second regulation, an initial strategy adopted in April 2018, resolves to bring the shipping industry into accord with the Paris Agreement by reducing its greenhouse gas emissions by at least 50% by 2050.
 To do this, the IMO pursues a regulatory framework, paired with initiatives to build capacity.
 The regulatory aspect includes an increase in strengthening the current energy efficiency framework, establishing a programme to monitor and improve the energy efficiency of existing ships, and requiring that newly-built ships to meet energy efficiency standards.
 The capacity-building measures include provisions to assist in the development of public-private partnerships, and to facilitate technical cooperation between countries.

 Technological innovation is often touted as a key to decarbonization and reductions in ambient air pollution in general.
 Indeed, the development of new technologies have driven massive cost reductions in renewable energy to date, and will certainly play a role going forward.
 However, there are very few alternatives to liquid petroleum fuels for sea and aviation transport for the near future.
-Further, even if good alternatives did exist, there is an important distinction between the adoption time of a technology, and the intensity of its eventual use.
+Further, even if good alternatives did exist, there is an important distinction between the adoption time of a technology, and how widely it is used.
 While innovation can spur the development of new technologies, emissions will only be meaningfully reduced if said technologies are widely deployed.
 It is the role of environmental policy to facilitate that deployment.

 Both of the IMO regulations discussed here mandate an emissions limit, and allow actors the freedom to select how best to meet the requirement.
 To comply with IMO 2020, most shippers will probably switch fuels to a 0.5% sulfur fuel.
 While this is the most straightforward option for shippers, it comes with challenges related to the availability and price of these fuels.
 For example, refineries are finely tuned to receive certain types of feedstocks, and to produce certain types of distillates and residuals.
 New requirements may change the location of the cheapest fuels, requiring shippers to alter long-established routes.
 Additionally, there is currently no standard refining process for 0.5% sulfur fuel and some engines may not be able to efficiently burn all new blends.
 Finally, 0.5% sulfur fuels are more demanded by other uses than the residual oil they use now, threatening to subject shipping companies to greater fuel price volatility.